SuperOffice/SDK-Doc/Customer.Service.Support/ui/url-parameters.md

 * rms.exe
 * stat.exe

 3rd and last is the **query string**, specifying an action and possibly a list of parameters.
-Multiple parameters are separated with ampersand `&`.
+Multiple parameters are separated with an ampersand `&`.

 For example, `action=listTickets` or `action=doScript&id=123`.